Haitam-Elgharras/Java-unit-testing/README.md

 - ``Should_ExpectedBehavior_When_StateUnderTest``
   - cons: duplicates `should` and `when`, long name
   - example: Should_ThrowException_When_AgeLessThan18

+ ## Key Principles for Writing Good Unit Tests

+When writing unit tests, two essential principles should guide your approach:

+### 1. **Readability**:
+A unit test should be easily understandable at a glance.
+The test's purpose, what it is verifying, and the expected outcome should be clear.
+This involves giving meaningful names to test methods that reflect the method being tested, the scenario, and the expected result.
+Additionally, only the values relevant to the test should be highlighted, making it obvious what the test is validating.

+### 2. **Failure on Logic Errors Only**:
+A unit test should fail only when there is an actual problem with the code's logic.
+Tests should not fail due to external factors like changes in a database or other dependencies outside the developer's control.
+To ensure this, external dependencies should be mocked, allowing the test to focus solely on the logic it is designed to verify.

+By adhering to these principles—ensuring readability and isolating tests to fail only on real logic errors—you can create robust and reliable unit tests.
+These foundations are crucial, and additional best practices and resources can build upon them to further improve the quality of your testing.

 ## What is JUnit?
 Junit is a unit testing framework for Java that helps you to write and run unit tests.